kandowontu/starfox-enhanced/README.md

 launches use that validated companion without requiring the retail ROM to stay present. `v0.0.3` is the current public alpha release.

+This project utilizes Codex GPT 5.6 Sol at Ex-High thought.

 ## What is preserved

 - Gameplay, PATH/map bytecode, strategies, collision, damage, RNG, animation,